Virtual Headache Specialist

 Onset to migraine peak pain:

--Group 1 triptan (quicker onset) is generally much more useful than a Group 2 triptan (slower onset).
+-Group 1 triptan (quicker onset) is usually more useful than a Group 2 triptan (slower onset) for fast onset migraine attacks.

--A subcutaneous injection or nasal spray triptan will typically be more effective than an oral triptan if the patient wakes with migraine already ongoing (waking migraine), or if the Mmigraine hits its peak pain level within 30 minutes (fast onset).
+-Subcutaneous injection (Sumatriptan) or nasal spray (Sumatriptan, Zolmitriptan) will typically be more effective than an oral triptan if the patient wakes with migraine already ongoing (waking migraine), or if the migraine hits its peak pain level within 30 minutes (fast onset).
+Rizatriptan is the fastest of the pill triptans, and can sometimes still catch waking migraine.

 Return of migraine after treatment: